Prevent slips, trips and falls

 Living independently - get help at home

 Do you need help to remain in your own house?
-See our Help to stay in your own home page for more information about adaptations to your home, equipment to help you carry out everyday activities and personal care.
+See our Equipment and services in your home page for more information about adaptations to your home, equipment to help you carry out everyday activities and personal care.

 If you are a provider and would like support with falls prevention in your service(s), see our Support for adult social care providers page.